 Chris earned a degree in geography from the University of Birmingham, England, and went on to be commissioned as a Royal Navy Officer.
-His navy career culminated in an appointment as Protocol Officer NATO’s Northern Region headquarters in Norway.
-Thereafter he began a 25-year career in professional recruitment, leading the provincial development of a legal recruitment consultancy across the UK.
-He immigrated to the U.S. in 1998 and led development of global recruiting programs for TMP Worldwide before becoming U.S. representative for Australia’s largest human resource services company.
+His navy career culminated in an appointment as Protocol Officer at NATO’s headquarters in Norway.
+Thereafter he began a 25-year career in professional recruitment.
+He immigrated to the U.S. in 1998 and led development of global recruiting programs before becoming U.S. representative for Australia’s largest human resource services company.

 Chris joined Stephens in October 2014.
 Prior to joining Stephens, Chris spent three years assisting the growth of a woman-owned recruiting company in St Louis.

-Columbia has been home for Chris and his wife, Wendy, for more than 17 years.
-He has a daughter, Alison, and two stepchildren, Cory and Delaney.
-In his spare time, Chris is an active Rotarian, puts out APBs in search of the golf balls he hits, is a baseball fan and supporter of the soccer team Newcastle United.
+Columbia has been home for Chris and his wife, Wendy, for more than 20 years.
+He has a daughter, Alison and granddaughter Izzy in England, and two stepchildren, Cory and Delaney (who graduated from Stephens in 2018).
+In his spare time, Chris is a very active Rotarian, and supports the St Louis Cardinals and the soccer team Newcastle United.

-Gwen has worked all over the U.S., including Washington, DC, Portland, OR, Seattle Washington, San Diego and now in Columbia.
-She has been a professional fundraiser for 27 years, raising funds for many non-profit organizations.
+Gwen has worked for many non-profits all over the U.S. and has participated in several multi-million dollar capital campaigns.
+She has been a professional fundraiser for many years.
 Previously, Gwen spent five years as Director of Advancement in the College of Education at the University of Missouri.
 She began her role at Stephens as Director of Philanthropy in January 2016.

-Kalei resides in Columbia with her husband, Mike, their son, Colin and their three pups, Donovan, Josee and Frankie.
-In her free time, Kalei enjoys spending time with her family and friends and listening to live music.
+Kalei and her husband Mike live in Columbia with their son, Colin, and their three pooches, Donovan, Josee and Frankie.
+In her free time, Kalei enjoys going to concerts and being with family and friends.

-As Director of Advancement Services, Amy is responsible for data management, gift acceptance and reporting and for providing compliance information.
+As Director of Advancement Services, Amy is responsible for data management, gift acceptance and reporting.

 Before coming to Stephens in 2015, Amy worked at the Columbia Public Library for 15 years, where she had many different roles, including the one she cherished most of all: acting as her family’s personal bookmobile.

 Amy earned a degree in English from St. Cloud State University in Minnesota and a Masters degree in Adult Education from National-Louis University in Chicago.
-She says she misses the harsh winters of the north (truly), and of Chicago, there is no better place to practice parallel parking!
 For many years she has happily called Columbia home, where she and her husband Tim have raised three wonderful children.